g4bey/reddit-twitter-bot/README.md

   ```
   **DO NOT DISCLOSE THEM BY ANY MEAN**

-- Add subreddits to the subreddit array in **settings.py** as well as their associated tweet.
+- Add subreddits to the subreddit_list array in **settings.py** as well as their associated tweet.
+- Append IDs of the post you'd like to remove from selection in the banned_post_list located in **settings.py**